 - 1) It characterizes the capacity-distortion-cost tradeoff of state-dependent memoryless channels in Theorem 1 and states the optimal estimator (a deterministic symbol-by-symbol estimator) in Lemma 1.
-A modified Blahut-Arimoto algorithm [26], [27] is proposed to calculate the tradeoff region numerically.
-To this end, the optimality of an alternating optimization approach is proved in Theorem 4. - As a rather straightforward extension of Theorem 1, we characterize the capacity-distortion tradeoff region of physically degraded statedependent memoryless broadcast channels in Theorem 2. - For general state-dependent BCs, we provide an outer bound on the capacity-distortion region in Theorem 3 and an inner bound in Proposition 1.
-The inner bound is based on [20] and can be achieved using a block-Markov strategy that combines Marton coding with a lossy version of Gray-Wyner coding with side-information. - 4) Corollary 1 (for single-user channels) and Proposition 2 (for broadcast channels) identify sufficient conditions for channels where no capacity-distortion tradeoff arises. - 5) Many illustrative examples are provided to demonstrate the benefits of the optimal co-design scheme compared to the aforementioned baseline schemes.
+A modified Blahut-Arimoto algorithm [21], [22] is proposed to numerically calculate the tradeoff region.
+To this end, optimality of an alternating optimization approach is proved in Theorem 2. - 2) As a rather straightforward extension of Theorem 1, we characterize the capacity-distortion tradeoff region of physically degraded state-dependent memoryless broadcast channels in Theorem 3. - 3) For general state-dependent BCs, we provide an outer bound on the capacity-distortion region in Theorem 4 and an inner bound in Proposition 1.
+The inner bound is based on [16] and can be achieved using a block-Markov strategy that combines Marton coding with a lossy version of Gray-Wyner coding with side-information. - 4) Corollary 1 (for single-user channels) and Proposition 2 (for broadcast channels) identify sufficient conditions for channels where no capacity-distortion tradeoff arises. - 5) A number of illustrative examples are provided to demonstrate the benefits of the optimal co-design scheme compared to the aforementioned baseline schemes.
 These include a binary channel with a multiplicative Bernoulli state in Corollary 2, a real Gaussian channel, a binary BC with multiplicative Bernoulli states in Corollaries 3 and 4, as well as the state-dependent Dueck BC in Corollaries 7 and 8.